 Click to expand/collapse

-There are two types of models: models we meet in daily life (friends, parents, teachers) called internal models of desire.
-And models we know of but that don’t necessarily know us (philosophers, movie stars, religious characters, etc) called external models of desire.
+- Models we know of but who don’t necessarily know we exist (philosophers, movie stars, religious characters, etc) called external models of desire.

 Because people don’t like when others imitate them, mimetic desire leads to two possible outcomes (called cycles) in relationships: